lammypi/UX-Diagram-Agent/README.md

 # On Mac
 export GOOGLE_API_KEY=YOUR_API_KEY_HERE
 ```

-5. Verify the file structure- the minimal file structure required to run this project appears below.
+#### 5. Verify the file structure
+The minimal file structure required to run this project appears below.
 ```
 (root)
 ├── ux_diagramming_agent.ipynb